nicolasdespres/respect/README.md

 1. Every commits must have a comprehensive commit message.
 1. Whenever you are fixing a bug or adding a new features, tests are required.
 1. A bit of documentation so that others can understand your code.

+Don't worry these rules are not strict.
+If you can't make it I will be glade to help.

 # License